oat-sa/tao-extension-release/README.md

  - `--branch-prefix` - releasing branch prefix. 'release' by default
  - `--origin` - git repository origin. 'origin' by default
  - `--release-branch` - branch to release to. 'master' by default
- - `--www-userz` - www user. 'www-data' by default
+ - `--www-user` - www user. 'www-data' by default

 ## Development